 Last edited: Apr 13, 2023

 This topic explains how to set up and configure an experiment in LaunchDarkly.
 It introduces the concepts of metrics, explains different metric types, and explains how metrics interact with feature flags to create experiments.

 In LaunchDarkly, the combination of metrics and flags is an experiment.
-Experiments let you measure the effect of flags on users by mapping them to the metrics your team cares about.
-To lean more, read Designing experiments.
+Experiments let you measure the effect of flags on end users by mapping them to the metrics your team cares about.
+To learn more, read Designing experiments.

-When a user performs a metric-tracked action in your application after they encounter a feature flag, the experiment logs an event.
+When an end user performs a metric-tracked action in your application after they encounter a feature flag, the experiment logs an event.

 Configuring an experiment requires four steps:

 To use Experimentation, you must have the following prerequisites: